hyperlab/redux-insights/README.md

 The following plugins are included in `redux-insights` and can be used out-of-the-box:
 * Google Analytics

-We provide a very intuitive Plugin API (docs coming soon!), so don't be afraid to write your own plugins!
+We provide a [very intuitive Plugin API](https://github.com/hyperlab/redux-insights/blob/master/PLUGINS.md), so don't be afraid to write your own plugins!

 ### `presets`